amelia-27/Project_A/README.md

 ### Specific Stategies from SwD to Help me
-Although the graph can look busy if the user chooses to display every option, my dash loads with only 1999 and 2000 displayed, so the user can clearly see the improvement.
+Although the graph can look busy if the user chooses to display every option, my dash loads with only 1999 and 2000 displayed, so the user can clearly see the improvement right away.
 The user can then compare any two (or more) years they want and see that levels have been decreasing.
-In this way, I am making it easy for the audience to see the differences.

 Simplified axes and titles lessen cognitive load and makes the main idea clearer to the audience.